xieyuheng/inner/persons/dan-friedman/eopl.md

 > In this chapter, we study the binding and scoping of variables.
 We
 > do this by presenting a sequence of small languages that illustrate
 > these concepts.
-We write speciﬁcations for these languages, and
+We write specifications for these languages, and
 > implement them using interpreters, following the interpreter recipe
 > from chapter 1.
-Our speciﬁcations and interpreters take a context
+Our specifications and interpreters take a context
 > argument, called the environment, which keeps track of the meaning
 > of each variable in the expression being evaluated.